Ohio-University-CS/bartender-boys/README.md

 3. Edit the `.env` file with your configuration:
    - Add your OpenAI API key: `OPENAI_API_KEY=sk-your-actual-api-key-here`
    - Configure MongoDB connection string if needed
-   - Set firmware API URL and token if using hardware
+   - Set firmware API URL (you can use ngrok for easy tunneling) and token if using hardware
    - See `apps/backend/README.md` for detailed environment variable documentation

 4. Install dependencies: